DutchJavaDev/LibreBeats/README.md

 4. Upload to Supabase Storage buckets.
 5. Insert `RawBeat` → `Beat`; for playlists, `BeatMix` + `BeatMixBeat`.

+## Backend (`src/backend`)

+The same backend as a Supabase CLI project: the migrations (schema, queues, storage buckets and a seeded listener user) plus the `menu` edge function, deployable to any Supabase instance, the hosted free tier works fine.
+The big difference with the self hosted stack is that the Go programs don't work here.
+A hosted project has nowhere to run your own containers, `db push` does what the migration runner did and the audio worker has no place to live, so no ingest.

+- `supabase start` gives a trimmed local dev stack (realtime, analytics and the mail catcher are turned off)
+- `deploy.sh` / `deploy.ps1` push everything to the linked project, the `deploy-no-login` variants do the same driven by env vars for CI or servers that never ran `supabase login`
+- `revert.sh` / `revert.ps1` (+ no-login variants) take a deployment out again, listener user and buckets included

+How to use the scripts, the current cli version mess and baselining instances the Go runner already migrated is all in [`src/backend/README.md`](src/backend/README.md).

 ## Testing

 Both the Go services and the Flutter app have unit tests, none of them need Docker, Postgres, yt-dlp or a device.